-Course Number and Name: ULT 1333 Basic Utility Equipment Operation equipment.
+ULT 1333 Basic Utility Equipment Operation

-Description: This course is designed to prepare students in the basic operation of line worker
+Description: This course is designed to prepare students in the basic operation of line worker equipment.

-Semester Credit Lecture Lab Contact Hours
+Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 2 2 60

-Hours

-2

-2

-60

-1. Demonstrate the safe use and operation of an aerial lift truck. $^{\text{NCCER Level 1}}$ 49109

-- 2. Demonstrate the safe use and operation of a digger derrick. $^{\rm NCCER\,Level\,1\,49109}$ - 3.
-Demonstrate the safe use and operation of a fork lift. $^{\rm NCCER\,Level\,1\,49109}$ - 4.
-Demonstrate the safe use and operation of a chain saw. $^{\text{NCCER Level 1}}$ 49109 - 5.
+- 1. Demonstrate the safe use and operation of an aerial lift truck. $^{\tt NCCER\ Level\ 1\ 49109}$ - 2.
+Demonstrate the safe use and operation of a digger derrick. $^{\text{NCCER Level 1 49109}}$ - 3.
+Demonstrate the safe use and operation of a fork lift.
+NCCER Level 1 49109 - 4.
+Demonstrate the safe use and operation of a chain saw.
+NCCER Level 1 49109 - 5.
 Demonstrate the safe use and operation of an ATV/RTV/UTV.
-NCCER Level 1 49109 to perform basic pole climbing.

-National Center for Construction Education and Research Standards Module 49109 Utility Service Equipment Course Number and Name: ULT 1413 Pole Climbing
+National Center for Construction Education and Research Standards Module 49109 Utility Service Equipment

+Pole Climbing

-Description: This course is designed to provide a line worker with fundamental skills needed
+Description: This course is designed to provide a line worker with fundamental skills needed to perform basic pole climbing.